The power of content personalization in modern marketing

 What type of data should you collect?

-- Deliverability, opens, and replies on text messages and emails
+- Deliverability, opens, and replies on emails and text messages

-- Surveys and product usage or purchase history
+- Surveys, product usage data, and purchase history

-- Tracked visits, what content is viewed, depth and frequency of visits
+- Tracked website visits: what content is viewed, depth and frequency of visits

-- Remarketing and retargeting across channels such as Google and Facebook
+- Remarketing and retargeting signals across Google, Facebook, and other ad platforms

 - Website visit bounces